Identifying your pronation type: underpronation, overpronation, or neutral pronation

 • Investigate underlying causes of pain or injury

-• Your pronation type (underpronation, neutral, overpronation)
+• Your pronation type (underpronation, neutral, or overpronation)

 Helpful resources